 2. Load Balancing

-Distribute traffic across multiple instances:
+Spread traffic across multiple instances:

-- API Gateway: NGINX, AWS ALB, Cloudflare
+- API Gateway: NGINX, AWS ALB, Cloudflare.

-- Database: Read replicas for queries, primary for writes
+- Database: Read replicas for queries, primary for writes.

 3. Partitioning Strategies